neonevm/neon-evm.docs/docs/developing/deploy_facilities/interacting_with_spl_tokens.md

 /// @param _name The name of the SPLToken
 /// @param _symbol The symbol of the SPLToken
 /// @param _decimals The decimals of the SPLToken
-/// @param _mint_authority The owner of the ERC20ForSPLMintable contract which has the permissions to mint new tokens constructor(
+/// @param _mint_authority The owner of the ERC20ForSPLMintable contract, which has the permissions to mint new tokens constructor(
     string memory _name,
     string memory _symbol,